-Elizabeth's sister Mary Katherine was just nine when her sister was kidnapped.
-They shared a room and Mary Katherine woke up during the kidnapping, but pretended to be asleep, making her the only witness to the crime.
-She waited until she thought the captors were gone, and got up to tell her parents - but almost ran into Elizabeth and her kidnapper in the hallway.
-"I thought, you know, be quiet, because if he hears you, he might take you too, and you're the only person who has seen this," Mary Katherine explained in an interview.
-"I was, like, shaking."
+Mary Katherine was just 9 years old when Mitchell and Barzee kidnapped her older sister.
+The girls shared a room, and Mary Katherine woke up during the kidnapping but pretended to be asleep.
+She is the only witness to the abduction.
+She waited until she thought the captors were gone and got up to tell her parents - but almost ran into Elizabeth and her kidnapper in the hallway: "I thought, you know, be quiet, because if he hears you, he might take you too, and you're the only person who has seen this.”

 She returned to bed.
-A few of hours later, she went and told her parents.
-When they went to police, Mary Katherine's details weren't reliable.
-She thought the man head threatened her sister with a gun, but it was a knife.
-She thought he was wearing light clothes, he was wearing black.
-Interestingly, she thought his voice sounded familiar but wasn't sure from where.
+A few hours later, she went and told her parents.
+When they went to the police, Mary Katherine's details weren't reliable.
+She thought the man had threatened her sister with a gun, but it was a knife.
+She thought he was wearing light clothes, but he was wearing black.
+She also thought his voice sounded familiar but wasn't sure from where.

 Investigators believe Mitchell may have abducted Elizabeth to make her one of his wives.
 The kidnapper reportedly considered himself a polygamist.
 Mitchell set his eyes on Elizabeth while doing work with her family and became fixated on her.

 According to Elizabeth, Mitchell revealed he hoped to make her his second wife, and he was planning to acquire at least five.

 Mitchell and Barzee held Elizabeth captive for nine months.
 They kept her not far from her home at a campsite - only 3.5 miles away.
 After the kidnapping, she had no way to reach or contact her family.
 Reportedly, they initially tied Elizabeth to a tree, and she once heard a family member calling for her.